Guide

 #!/usr/bin/env python3

-"""Group inbox emails by sender domain and export to CSV."""
+"""Group inbox emails by sender domain with subsidiary normalization."""

 import csv